-What Goes with It What You’re Really Selling with a Kitchen and Bath Installation Business
+What Goes when You’re Really Selling a Kitchen and Bath Installation Business

-When you are selling your kitchen and bath installation business, an important thing to ask and answer is what exactly you are selling.
-Certain parts of your business are a given, but others might be up for negotiation or even part of a completely different sale.
+When selling your kitchen and bath installation business, an important question to answer is: ‘What exactly am I selling?‘ Certain parts of your business are a given.
+However, others might be up for negotiation or even part of a completely different sale.

 Your Name

-Generally speaking, unless you are part of a merger or consolidation deal where your company is becoming part of another, your name goes with the business.
-Even in most mergers, the company purchased ceases to exist, since it will no longer have assets of its own?
-More on that in a moment, but although you are free to go start another company if you would like, most often the name of the company you own now will no longer be an option for you.
+Generally speaking, unless you are part of a merger or consolidation deal where another company is acquiring your company, your name typically remains with the business.
+Even in most mergers, the acquired company ceases to exist.
+It will no longer have its own assets.
+More on that in a moment.
+Although you are free to start another company if you would like, it is most likely that the name of the company you currently own will no longer be an option for you.

 Why would someone want your name?